highmachs/highmachs/README.md

 ---

 > “If I don't do it, then who will?
 That's just it, there's no one.
 But I can do it.
 In fact, I'm the only one who can.
 I'll do it.
-I'll change the world.” – God of the New World
+I'll change the world.” – Light Yagami (God of the New World)